TomSssM/MyCodewars/snippets/cryptography.md

     - private key encrypts, public key decrypts - _authentication_
     - encryption algorithms are RSA, ECC etc.
     - RSA is that trapdoor exponent thing based on prime factors
-    - first reason why it exists: the bamk server, for instance, doesn't have to have a million shared secret keys to securely communicate with clients
+    - first reason why it exists: the bank server, for instance, doesn't have to have a million shared secret keys to securely communicate with clients
     - digital signatures are better because 3rd party that wants to verify the authenticy of the data doesn't have to have the signer's private key.
-With keyed hash functions such a situation is impossible: only the interneded recipient with the secret private key can veirfy the authenticy, which doesn't pan out well if you are just a user and not the intended server which has the other secret key
+With keyed hash functions such a situation is impossible: only the interneded recipient with the secret private key can verify the authenticy, which doesn't pan out well if you are just a user and not the intended server which has the other secret key
+    - checksums are not secure
+        - md5 is not secure at all because of collisions but it is fast so use it for data corruption check
+        - why using even safe hash fucntions like sha256 is not secure
+            - because you want to verify authenticy, an attacker could have replaced both the file content and the hash too
 - real life usage
     - password hashing
         - password hashing algorithms vs hashing functions
+        - the table in the paragon article
         - why hash passwords instead of encryption - if your private key is leaked, all passwords are out, but since hash functions cannot be reversed to get the original password even if we know the secret key the hashes stored thus don't reveal the original passwords while allowing us to verify them upon user login